The Last Leaf

+Summary

 The story is set in Greenwich Village during a pneumonia epidemic.
 It tells the story of an old artist who saves the life of a young neighbouring artist, dying of pneumonia, by giving her the will to live.
-Through her window she can see an old ivy creeper (growing on a nearby wall), gradually shedding its leaves as autumn turns into winter, and she has taken the thought into her head that she will die when the last leaf falls.
-The leaves fall day by day, but the last lone leaf stays on for several days.
+Through her window, she can see an old ivy creeper (growing on a nearby wall), gradually shedding its leaves, as autumn turns into winter, and she has taken the thought into her head that she will die when the last leaf falls.
+The leaves fall day by day, but the last lone leaf lingers on for several days, giving her motivation to recover and live her life.
 The ill woman's health quickly recovers.
-At the story's end, we learn that the old artist, who always wanted to produce a masterpiece painting but had never had any success, spent considerable time painting with great realism a leaf on the wall for the whole night.
+At the story's end, we learn that the old artist, who always wanted to produce a masterpiece painting but had never had any success, spent considerable time painting with great realism a leaf on the wall during the night.
 Furthermore, the old artist himself dies of pneumonia contracted while being out in the wet and cold.

 The scene of the story of "The Last Leaf" is the Greenwich artist colony in New York City.
 Over the past century, it has developed from a poor literati settlement to a world-famous art center and tourist attraction.